Hawadacirka/ari-ecommerce/README.md

 ### ARI ecommerce

 ## Process
-It was a project for my studies where I had to create a responsive design for an e-commerce website.
-I found it interesting because it involved backend development to connect servers and receive responses on the website.
+It was a project for developing myself.
+To create a responsive design for an e-commerce website.
 ## Built with
 - HTML5
 - CSS3